cassini1010/documentations/docs/Python/Python_Interview_Questions.md

 ##### 1. **Compilation Phase (to Bytecode)**

 - Python first **compiles your code into bytecode** (low-level, platform-independent instructions).
-Since bytecode is run by PVM (python virtual Machine) and not by the systems OS.
+This bytecode is run by the Python Virtual Machine (PVM), not by the system's operating system.

 - This happens **automatically**, and the result is usually stored in `.pyc` files (under `__pycache__/`).